Whitmore Street: Thorndon Reclamations

 The building up of over 155 ha from the harbour bed has been done in several stages, beginning in 1852, when the New Munster province sought tenders and 3 roods 61/2 perches (about 3/4 acre) were reclaimed, in an area now bounded by Willis St, Chews Lane, Victoria St and Mercer St. Whitmore St was the seventh reclamation, built up from the beach between 1875 and 1878, and some of the reclaimed land, including the west side of Whitmore St, was sold in 1878.

 Tenders were called for reclamation of 13 acre in 1865.
 A sea wall was built with Western Australian Jarrah wood and finished early in 1875.
-Filling started on 2 April 1875, material being brought from nearby hills, especially from a hill by the Hutt road close to Pipitea Point, and by railway from places between Pipitea Point andKaiwharawhara.
+Filling started on 2 April 1875, material being brought from nearby hills, especially from a hill by the Hutt road close to Pipitea Point, and by railway from places between Pipitea Point and Kaiwharawhara.
 The last load of fill was tipped on 6 December 1878.
 The street was built in 1879.
 A sale in 1879, for £99,144.16s of 4.25 acre on Lambton Quay, Featherston, Ballance, Stout, Maginnity and Whitmore Streets, approximated to the cost of the whole 42 acre, or 46 acre, of reclamation.
 The Ministry of Public Works planned to use the profits for railway building.